lumenvox/speech-sample-python/README.md

 You can optionally request the synthesized audio be saved to disk so that you can listen to it if desired.

+## Grammar Parse Example

+See the `grammar_parse_example.py` script for an example of how to perform a grammar parse interaction using the Speech API.

+Grammar parse interactions will also accept builtin grammars or URL-referenced grammars if one is not locally available.

 ## Streaming CPA and AMD Decodes